 How to prevent mould from growing on your carpet after water damage?

 We know that there is only a 24-48 hour between water damage and the start of mould growth depending on the source of water.
 This is a concise period where you can only do enough to delay mould growth.
 It would help if you started by extracting the excess water.
 Open up your door/window to aid in quick drying.
 Any lingering moisture left is more than enough to become a breeding ground for moulds.

 Wet carpet is the most susceptible to mould growth.
 In cases like these, it is always better to get in touch with carpet drying experts.
-Our technicians are highly trained for the job and available round the clock.
+Our technicians are highly trained for this service and are available round the clock.
+We also provide mould remediation services in Melbourne.
 Get in touch with us today!